 Aristocles Becomes Plato

-Though it would seem, from all the information available to us, that Aristocles went by the nickname `Plato' in his youth, an encounter in the market place of Athens one day would change the young man's life and, in so doing, change the course of western philosophy and forever give us Plato the philosopher instead of Aristocles the artist.
-When Aristocles was around twenty years old he heard Socrates teaching in the market square.
-He understood, it is said, that what Socrates was teaching was more noble a pursuit than the arts he was presently engaged in and, summoning the god of the hearth, he burned all of his plays and poems.
-For the next eight years Plato would be the student of Socrates until the latter was executed in 399 BCE having been convicted of impiety by an Athenian court.
+It seems, however, that an encounter in the market place of Athens one day would change young Aristocles’ life and, in so doing, change the course of western philosophy and culture.
+When Aristocles was around 20 years old, he heard Socrates teaching in the Agora (the city’s outdoor market).
+He understood, it is said, that what Socrates was teaching was more noble a pursuit than the arts he was presently engaged in and, summoning the god of the hearth, he burned all of his plays and poems and became Socrates’ student.

 This account is given dramatically by Laertius as a turning point in the young man’s life but he also mentions one of Plato’s plays – The Rival Lovers – which was still performed during Laertius’ life.
 Further, fragments from dramatists contemporaneous with Plato seem to refer to him as one of their own, such as Anaxandrides of Colophon who, in a fragment from his play Theseus, calls Plato “worthy” in the sense that Plato was working in Anaxandrides’ same art.